Eigenvalues of Curvature, Lyapunov exponents and Harder-Narasimhan filtrations: Introduction

+Note that for all other components of all other strata of Abelian differentials the Lyapunov exponent conjecturally tends to $\frac{1}{2}$ and not to $1$, see~\cite{KZ97}.
+It is a challenging problem to deduce this asymptotics from the Main Conjecture.

+We prove Corollary~\ref{cor:lambda:k:tends:to:1}, obtain further results conditional to the Main Conjecture, and state some further conjectures in Section~\ref{s:Conditional:results}.

-The conjecture was first announced by the author in the Oberwolfach conference \cite{Yu14}.
-After that we know that this conjecture is analogous to the work of Atiyah-Bott on Hermitian-Yang-Mills metric \cite{AB82}.
-This analogy was also noticed separately by M\"oller.
-Here we state the result of Atiyah-Bott in a different form so that it is easy to see this analogy.
-Let $\varepsilon_j (1\leq j\leq g)$ be the normalized integral of the $j$-th eigenvalue of the Hodge bundle curvature, see Forni \cite{Fo02}.
-It follows that
+The Main Conjecture was first announced by the author at the Oberwolfach conference \cite{Yu14}.
+After that we realize that this conjecture is analogous to the work of Atiyah--Bott on Hermitian Yang--Mills metric~\cite{AB82}.
+This analogy was independently noticed by M\"oller.
+Here we state the result of Atiyah--Bott in a form for which the analogy is more transparent.
+Let $\varepsilon_j$, where $1\leq j\leq g$, be the normalized integral of the $j$-th eigenvalue of the curvature of the Hodge bundle over a Teichm\"uller curve, see Forni~\cite{Fo02} who proves the bounds It follows that